nisanth-mitta/projects-portfolio/projects-portfolio.md

 • Explored chatbot development using Azure Bot Framework and Salesforce Einstein
 • Prepared a robotic arm which plays Rock, paper and scissors using flex sensors.
 The class is determined with the help of classification algorithms from the sensor data
 • Worked on BI spark migration project for a client

+**ARM Embedded Technologies | Python**
+• Built utility to generate random configuration files, developed macros and optimised compilation processes for Aegis tool
+• Developed utilities to generate random configuration files, to convert a failed Pinaka test case into a standalone test application and run fast model to get the reference values, and enhanced the ISA coverage for Pinaka tool